UAE To Launch Falcon Eye 1 Satellite On Thursday - UrduPoint

 UAE To Launch 'Falcon Eye 1' Satellite On Thursday

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 10th Jul, 2019) The United Arab Emirates will launch the 'Falcon Eye 1' satellite into orbit on Thursday, 11th July, at the French Guiana Space Centre at 05:53 UAE time (01:53 GMT).
+The United Arab Emirates will launch the 'Falcon Eye 1' satellite into orbit on Thursday, 11th July, at the French Guiana Space Centre at 05:53 UAE time (01:53 GMT)

-The decision was made after announcing that the weather conditions have improved over the French Guiana Space Centre on the north Atlantic coast of South America.
+The decision was made after announcing that the weather conditions have improved over the French Guiana Space Centre on the north Atlantic coast of South America, Wam-Emirates news agency reported.

 The 'Falcon Eye 1' satellite blast-off postponed twice due to bad weather conditions over the space centre.